FranciscoNabas/ManagedStrings/README.md

 In some cases this might affect performance negatively because there's the extra overhead of managing the tasks.
 This switch has no effect if used with **--sync**.

+## Building and publishing

+This project doesn't have a special build procedure, if you have Visual Studio with the .NET SDK 9.0 you should be able to build it.
+For publishing since we are using options to trim the code you should use the [Publish.ps1][15] script.
+The output of the script will be at `out\Release\win-x64\Artifacts` or at `out\Release\win-x64\ManagedStrings.zip` if you used the `-Compress` switch.

 ## Code referencing

 Like almost everything on computer science these days this program contains a lot of code that was 'inspired' by already existing code.